KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/features.md

 #### Number of Decimal Places

-KOLIBRI Cloud now supports 0 as decimal precision in page settings.
+PressureSuite Cloud now supports 0 as decimal precision in page settings.

 ![0 as number of decimal places](/img/page_settings_units_precision.png "0 as number of decimal places")